Brown-LEMS/iShockComputation/docs/BUILD.md

 ### Building VXL 1.18.0 - Certain compiler flags are necessary for the build

+- follow build instructions @ the top of the README in the v1.18.0-patch branch of [this VXL fork](https://github.com/zachMahan64/vxl/tree/v1.18.0-patch)
+- VXL build instructions for that are also available below:

 - `mkdir build && cd build`

 - Required for building contrib package in VXL: